 Some people may like the ginger highlights, and I absolutely love them as features but not all over.
 On his body they look dry and untidy.
 His liver coat turns ginger when it is dead, so this is all dead hair that needs to come out.

-Having worked in a groomers I do not see any reason to shave a dog, I believe there is always another way.
+Having worked in a groomers I do not see any reason to shave a double coated dog, I believe there is always another way.
 Obviously if the dog is not brushed and is extremely matted, for the dogs welfare shaving is the best option to remove them from discomfort.
 Spaniels can either be scissored or hand stripped.
 I do a combination of both across his body.

 Once you’ve shaved a dog their coat will never go back to it’s original condition.
 So I always advise hand stripping before shaving.
 If you don’t like it after trying it you can always go to shave, doing it the other way round the hand stripping will be much harder on a shaved coat.